GDPR and Code of Practice

-The ERA is the leading Association and resource for professional executive Researchers; encompassing training, personal and corporate development, business growth and networking.
+The Executive Research Association (ERA) is the leading Association and resource for professional executive Researchers; encompassing training, personal and corporate development, business growth and networking.
 The ERA seeks at all times to inspire, equip, and motivate its members to convey to the executive search sector and the corporate community, in words and deeds, the value of using professional executive research services.

-- Researchers will only undertake research projects which they feel they are competent to undertake successfully.
-They will not make false statements about their skills, experience or activities, or about those of their organisation or colleagues and at all times remain mindful of the scope and limitations of their techniques and capabilities.
+- Researchers shall only undertake research projects which they feel they are competent to undertake successfully.
+They will not make false statements about their skills, experience or activities, or about those of their organisation or colleagues, and at all times remain mindful of the scope and limitations of their techniques and capabilities.

 - Researchers will always be aware that they are representing their clients.
 They will at all times seek to ensure they are positively and accurately representing and articulating their client’s employer brand.

 - They will not mislead or use false information in order to access information nor claim to represent any actual organisation or company not involved in the research, nor undertake any activity which could damage the reputation of their client.

 - Researchers will agree timescales for delivery of the research project at the beginning of each new assignment, ensuring they are able to deliver results in a timely fashion.

 - Researchers shall ensure that projects and activities are designed, carried out, reported and documented accurately, transparently and objectively.

 - All personal data regarding candidates and clients will be recorded and stored in accordance with the EU General Data Protection Regulation GDPR

 - Research work submitted should meet the highest standards of excellence, quality and reliability, and researchers should conduct themselves with respect, honesty and fairness in any dealings.